SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/02-create-fe-app/readme.md

 ## 2. Create an SAP Fiori elements application

-➡️ Create an application using the following settings and properties for the Template Wizard:
+➡️ Create an application using the following settings and properties for the template wizard:

 |||
 | - | - |